CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 > Given a _decimal number_ I want to convert it into a _percentage format_.

 For example, given the decimal number `0.5` we should get the string `"50%"`.
-And given the decimal number `0.231` we should get `"23.1%"` and so forth.
+And given the decimal number `0.231` we should get the string `"23.1%"` and so forth.

 ## Restating the problem